rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 # Integration details

-This paragraph describes deeply the most important aspects of XAP-Introscope integration.
+This paragraph describes the important aspects of XAP-CA APM Introscope integration.

 ## Integration with XAP
 XAP provides a well defined point of integration - [custom reporter](./metrics-custom-reporter.html).
-The integration is implemented according to guidelines from XAP documentation:
+The integration is implemented based on XAP metrix framework:
 - `IntroscopeRepoter` - the main class that handles sending metrics inherits from `MetricReporter`,
 - `IntroscopeRepoterFactory` - a class that creates reporters derives from `MetricReporterFactory`.